getty-zig/getty.so/docs/getting-started/guide/serializers.md

     [`getty.Serializer`](https://docs.getty.so/#root;Serializer) must or can
     provide.

-    For this guide, we'll be implementing all of these methods.
-However, if you don't want to implement a specific method, you can simply omit its corresponding field.

-8. Each of these `serializeX` methods is responsible for serializing `X` from Getty's data model into a data format.
+8. These methods are responsible for serializing a type in Getty's data model into a data format.

 Quite the parameter list!